dc-Ragnarok/Lyngvi/readme.md

 Add required variables

-Then either run locally with `php index.php` or use Docker:
+Run locally with `php index.php` or use Docker:
 ```
 composer build;